Sirens A.S.C.: Premises

 On 8 December 1988, the clubhouse was destroyed in a storm, together with trophies and club records.
 The clubhouse was then rebuilt and refurbished several times, by club president, Lino Vella and club vice president, John Farrugia.

-On 6th August 2017, the club launched a €10,000,000 investment to revamp the club's premises and facilities, to modernize and add 2 swimming pools (50x25 outdoor and 25x13 indoor), add a state of the art gym,2 fully equipped restaurants as well as club offices.
-The construction of the Sirens Pool was completed in September 2021 ready to be used and the club's indoor pool and state of the art gym are set to be completed by March 2023.
+On 6 August 2017, the club launched a €10,000,000 investment to revamp the club's premises and facilities, to modernize and add 2 swimming pools (50x25 outdoor and 25x13 indoor), add a state of the art gym,2 fully equipped restaurants as well as club offices.
+The construction of the Sirens Pool was completed in September 2021 ready to be used and the club's indoor pool and state of the art gym were opened on 1 April 2023.